gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getAppStores
-sales channel inventory enabled stores
+Get stores enabled in the sales channel inventory